 You can read the details in depth here, but the gist of it is that there was a 7.4 percent increase in revenue to $537 million, while the five most important countries for the company last year were Spain, China, France, Germany and Cuba.
-Interestingly, Habanos S.A. announced the Americas as the second most important region to the company with 18 percent—albeit far behind Europe at 53 percent—follwed by Asia Pacific at 15 percent and Africa/The Middle East at 14 percent.
+Interestingly, Habanos S.A. announced the Americas as the second most important region to the company with 18 percent—albeit far behind Europe at 53 percent—followed by Asia Pacific at 15 percent and Africa/Middle East at 14 percent.

 And What Else Happened?

 That would be the official opening of the trade show, which is where Habanos S.A. formally showed off its new releases for the year.
 This includes a number of very interesting cigars, including: